theGreatHerrLebert/ionmob/README.md

 Helix Pearson: [0.5 0. ]
 ```

-Once again lets visualize this to get a better feel for what the numbers are telling us:
+Once again let's visualize this to get a better feel for what the numbers are telling us:

 ```python
 from mpl_toolkits.axes_grid1 import make_axes_locatable